-This heuristic analysis has a number of predictions that can be taken to data.
-First, wages and other productivity measures will be positively associated with agglomeration.
-An observed relationship between agglomeration and wages or productivity could, of course, reflect any combination of agglomeration spillovers or sorting or selection.
-Second, turnover will tend to be greater in thicker markets.
-Third, agglomeration will have an ambiguous effect on learning, with knowledge spillovers encouraging learning and holdup discouraging learning.
-Fourth, agglomeration will have an ambiguous effect on measures of the match quality between worker and firm, since any better matching that cities provide will attract jobs where matching is more difficult.
+Our analysis builds naturally on the literature.
+First, we will determine if wages and other productivity measures are positively associated with agglomeration in our data.
+This is a necessary initial step, since looking for evidence of different sorts of labor market pooling is not likely to be fruitful unless there is some benefit from agglomeration that could potentially arise from labor market pooling.
+Of course, an observed relationship between agglomeration and wages or productivity could reflect any combination of agglomeration spillovers or sorting or selection.
+We will, therefore, estimate instrumental variable models in order to focus on the former.
+Second, we will ask whether turnover is greater in thicker markets.
+Third, we will consider the relationship between agglomeration and learning, bearing in mind that knowledge spillovers encourage learning, while holdup has the opposite effect.
+Fourth, we will also consider the relationship of agglomeration to matching, again bearing in mind the ambiguous relationship predicted by theory, since any better matching that cities provide will attract jobs where matching is more difficult.
 We now turn to the data that we use to evaluate these predictions.

-4. Data
+3. Data

-We turn attention to our data.
-Our two main sources of data are the 2006 Survey of Household Income and Wealth (shiw) and the 2007 Survey on Industrial and Service Firms (sisf).
+Our two main sources of data are the 2006 Survey of Household Income and Wealth (SHIW) and the 2007 Survey on Industrial and Service Firms (SISF).
 Both surveys are conducted by the Bank of Italy.
-Appendix A provides further details about them.
+Appendix A provides further details.